-Your dog has a big personality, and he’s expressing it even when he sleeps.
+Your dog has a big personality, and they're expressing it even when they sleeps.

 You catch on to your dog's personality quirks and cues so well that you know exactly what that head nod or whimper means.
 A dog's body language is a window into their inner thoughts, and the more fluent you are in that silent form of communication, the stronger the bond you and your pup will have.

 It's easy to know that a tail wag means they're happy and a whine means they're in some kind of distress, but did you know you can tell a lot about your dog's personality and state of mind based on their sleeping habits?
 These common dog sleeping positions may tell you something about your pup.

 This sleeping position is sure to get you to giggle, and with four legs stretched to the sky, it's easy to think, "Is that even comfortable?"
 But "crazy legs" is a common sleeping position for dogs that are completely comfortable and confident in their environments.
 Laying on their back with their belly exposed is a sign of vulnerability and submission.

 If your dog often sleeps on his back with his four legs stretched at crazy angles, he's telling you he trusts you and feels completely at home.
 Dogs who sleep with crazy legs are often independent and laid-back.

 2. The Fuzzy Bagel

 When your pooch tucks his paws beneath him and curls up so his head is resting on his tail, he's not impersonating your favorite breakfast food on purpose.
 What he's actually doing is conserving body heat and protecting his vital organs.

 Your pup could be chilly or feeling apprehensive about a certain situation happening around him, but it's not a cause for concern.
 Adult dogs with naturally sweet dispositions often sleep all curled up and cuddle into their own personal donut..